-A Nest Thermostat is an excellent tool for keeping your home comfortable, no matter what the season or weather.
-With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is the perfect solution if you want to manage your energy use — lowering your monthly bills in the process.
+A Nest Thermostat is the perfect way to keep your home comfortable, regardless of the season or weather.
+With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — lowering your monthly bills in the process.

-That’s why more people are looking to add devices like a Nest into their home.
-If you're interested in trying a Nest yourself, reach out to an expert for smart thermostat installation in Safford.
+That’s why more people are looking to add devices like a Nest to their HVAC system.
+If you're interested in trying a Nest yourself, get in touch with an expert for smart thermostat installation in Safford.

-- Restart: Similar to restarting any electronic device, including your tablet or computer, restarting your Nest Thermostat means a quick off/on cycle.
-This records your existing thermostat settings and can reapply them once you're done confirming if your Nest is frozen or not connecting to Wi-Fi.
+- Restart: This process is similar across most electronics, including your phone or computer, restarting your Nest Thermostat means a quick off / on cycle.
+This maintains all your settings and is a step to take if your Nest is frozen or not connecting to Wi-Fi.

 - Reset: A more drastic function, a reset should restore your Nest to its original settings from the manufacturer.
-In most cases, people resort to a reset when they’re moving to a new home and bringing the thermostat with them, or if they just want to erase any personal details from the Nest before leaving it behind for the next resident.
+In most cases, people resort to a reset as they're moving homes and bringing the thermostat with them, or if they are moving out and want to erase their personal information from the Nest before leaving it for the next homeowner.

-If you want to perform a reset, it helps to record existing temperature settings so they're still available if you forget or erase them.
-Next, go to Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.
+To reset, first write down your temperature settings so you have them if they get erased.
+Next, go to Settings -> Equipment and record your system wires, heating type and safety temperature settings.

-- Restart: Shuts your Nest down before rebooting it with your settings.
-Another way to restart is to press the outside of the Nest and hold it down for a few seconds until it turns black, at which point you can remove your hand.
+- Restart: Turns your Nest off before rebooting it with your settings.
+You can also press the outside of the Nest and hold it there until it goes black, and then pull your hand away.

-- Schedule: This type of reset clears any info about your temperature schedule—including for your hot water, if you have that programmed into your Nest.
-With this option, you’ll have to input a new schedule or wait until the Nest learns your schedule.
+- Schedule: This reset setting clears your entire temperature schedule—including for your hot water, if you've connected it to your Nest.
+With this option, you’ll need to create a new schedule or wait until the Nest learns your schedule.

 2. How to Connect Nest Thermostat to Wi-Fi